psyraxaus/Prosim2GSX/memory-bank/systemPatterns.md

 5. GSX uses this LVAR to control cabin sound muffling when the cockpit door is closed
 6. The cockpit door indicator in Prosim is also updated to reflect the current state
 7. Additionally, a DataRefChangedEvent is published through the EventAggregator
+8. The event is received by any components that have subscribed to DataRefChangedEvent
+9. This allows for real-time UI updates and other components to react to door state changes

 ### Initialization Flow
 1. Application starts and initializes core components